dadahcr2/reference/_posts/Chests/2026-08-08-Understanding the-value of-style-rewards.md

 In addition, when all five components of a style are unlocked via receiving the necessary shards and spending the required Style Points, a **Mythic Chest** is opened.

 The five types of Style Rewards are received with equal likelihood.
-As similar rewards are available from the PR shop,we can access their value in PE Points.
+As similar rewards are available from the PR shop,we can access their value in comparison to PE Points.

 Style Reward | Pe Points Cost
 :—: | :—: